Gould9080/TicTacToeGame/README.md

 # TicTacToeGame

-This is a first attempt at a standard TicTacToe game written in C#
+This is an ongoing project on a standard TicTacToe game written in C#

-I plan to refactor this using better logic for win conditions
+I will continue to refactor logic, layout, etc. based on new concepts as I learn them.